USA Truckload Shipping Logo

-Shippers can face delays, rising costs, and supply chain disruptions when carriers reject their shipments.
+Shippers face delays, rising costs, and supply chain disruptions when carriers reject their shipments.
 We’ll show you why tender rejection happens and provide strategies to reduce it.

 Published: September 20, 2022

-Key takeaways:
+Key Takeaway:

-What Is Tender Rejection?
+What Is a Tender Rejection Rate?

-They’re calculated by dividing the number of rejected tenders by the total tenders offered, expressed as a percentage.
-A high tender rejection rate is a big problem.
-When carriers reject tenders, you’ll need to scramble for alternative options, typically at higher costs.
+Tender rejection rates are calculated by dividing the number of rejected tenders by the total tenders offered, expressed as a percentage.
+We’ve listed the formula below:

 What Causes Tender Rejection?

-Carriers reject tenders for multiple reasons.
-Some are within a business’s control, while others stem from broader market conditions.
 Let’s take a look at the many causes of tender rejection.

 Unclear Requests for Proposal